Bobotie: Preparation

 Today, bobotie is much more likely to be made with beef or lamb, although pork can also be used.
 Early recipes incorporated ginger, marjoram and lemon rind; the introduction of curry powder has simplified the recipe but the basic concept remains the same.
 Some recipes also call for chopped onions and almonds to be added to the mixture.
 Traditionally, bobotie incorporates dried fruit like raisins or sultanas.
 It is often garnished with bay leaves, walnuts, chutney and bananas.
 Although not particularly spicy, the dish incorporates a variety of flavours that can add complexity.
-For example, the dried fruit (usually apricots and raisins/sultanas) contrasts the curry flavouring.
+For example, the dried fruit (usually apricots and raisins or sultanas) contrasts the curry flavouring.
 The texture of the dish is also complex, the baked egg mixture topping complementing the milk-soaked bread which adds moisture to the dish.
 Bobotie is usually served with "yellow rice", which is rice cooked with turmeric.

 Leipoldt's recipe

 Leipoldt's recipe book published in 1933 calls for finely minced meat, breadcrumbs, milk, onions and butter and a curry sauce made with spices, sugar, lemon juice, chilli pepper and vinegar.
 This is baked with a topping of egg and milk.